Sawmill: Medieval and early modern era

 The Dutch windmill owner Cornelis Corneliszoon van Uitgeest invented in 1594 the wind-powered sawmill, which made the conversion of log timber into planks 30 times faster than before.
 His wind-powered sawmill used a crankshaft to convert a windmill's circular motion into a back-and-forward motion powering the saw, and was granted a patent for the technique.
+Wind-powered sawmills spread rapidly in the Dutch Republic, especially in the Zaan district.
+By 1630 there were 83 sawmills north of Amsterdam, of which 53 were in the Zaan district; the number peaked in 1731 at 450 sawmills, including 256 in the Zaan district.
+Dutch use of sawmills also extended overseas: Sawmills operated at shipyards in Dutch East India Company settlements, including Onrust Island off Batavia (present-day Jakarta) and Colombo.
+The technology was important to Dutch shipbuilding: One study notes that wind-powered sawmills could process 60 beams in four to five days, compared with 120 days by hand, helping Dutch shipyards produce large numbers of ocean-going ships in the 17th century.